tbclla/laravel-revolut-business/README.md

 #### Step 2 - Upload your public key

 Follow Revolut's step 2 to upload your newly created public key and provide a redirect URI.<br>
+⚠️ You do NOT have to create a route or controller for this redirect URI, this package will handle it.
 ❗Add this redirect URI to your `.env` as `REVOLUT_REDIRECT_URI`.

 Revolut will now have created a client ID for you.<br>